hdnh2006/YOLOv8API/README.md

 ![Screen GIF](assets/screen.gif)

-This code is based on the YOLOv8 code from Ultralytics and it has all the functionalities that the original code has:
+This code is based on the Ultralytics repo and it has all the functionalities that the original code has:
 - Different source: images, videos, webcam, RTSP cameras.
 - All the weights are supported: TensorRT, Onnx, DNN, openvino.

-The API can be called in an interactive way, and also as a single API called from terminal and it supports all the tasks provided by YOLOv8 (detection, segmentation, classification and pose estimation) in the same API!!!!
+The API can be called in an interactive way, and also as a single API called from terminal and it supports all the tasks provided by Ultralytics (detection, segmentation, classification and pose estimation) in the same API!!!!

 All [models](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/cfg/models) download automatically from the latest Ultralytics [release](https://github.com/ultralytics/assets/releases) on first use.